To install Windows 8.1 on another partition:

 Changing the boot order is intended for advanced users only, because it's possible to unintentionally change something that could prevent your PC from starting correctly.

-On the Install Windows page, click Install now, and follow the steps.
+On the Install Windows page, click Install now, then follow the steps.

 Ask a question in the